ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/Porting_uz_Framework_to_KR260/Porting_uz_Framework_to_KR260.rst

 To get the UltraZohm-Framework running on the KR260, first of all a valid Hardware-Design is needed.
 This can be done with the create a project from scratch or using mainly scripts.
-You can use uz_kria_sw as main folder for new project, the folder has required files.

 Creating Fresh Project
 -----------------------